 Night photography demands a solid yet lightweight tripod.
 But a ‘travel tripod’ like the Peak Design Travel Tripod?
 Well, yes - unless you happen to live in a rural area, the likelihood is that you’re going to have to travel far and wide to escape light pollution and find starry skies.
-Cue the Peak Design Travel Tripod, as compact a travel tripod as you’re likely to find, and one that’s ideal for anyone considering wide-field astrophotography, or indeed any kind of landscape photography.
+Cue the Peak Design Travel Tripod, as compact a travel tripod as you’re likely to find, and one that’s ideal for anyone considering wide-field astrophotography, or indeed any kind of landscape photography, with one of the best cameras for astrophotography (opens in new tab).
 That even extends to shooting nightscapes with a smartphone, something the Peak Design Travel Tripod is also built for.

 Material: Aluminum/carbon fiber